fabulous-dev/Fabulous/docs/Fabulous.XamarinForms/migration-guide-to-0.50.md

 View.Label(fontSize = Named NamedSize.Large)
 ```

-### RowDefs / ColumnDefs input changed from `string list` to `Dimension list`
+### RowDefs / ColumnDefs input changed from `obj list` to `Dimension list`

-RowDefs and ColumnDefs properties are now requesting a `Dimension list` value instead of `string list`.
+RowDefs and ColumnDefs properties are now requesting a `Dimension list` value instead of `obj list`.

-Previously Fabulous.XamarinForms was able to implicitly convert `string` to either `RowDefinition` or `ColumnDefinition`, but the string could be set to anything and was case-sensitive, resulting in the properties being ignored.
+Previously Fabulous.XamarinForms was able to implicitly convert `string` / `int` to either `RowDefinition` or `ColumnDefinition`, but the string could be set to anything and was case-sensitive, resulting in the properties being ignored.

 `Dimension` is a discriminated union with the following values:
 - `Auto`: Represents a size that fits the children of the row or column